KSU-GEOG728/Plug-and-play/README.md

 # Plug-and-play

 This is a simple template for creating R Markdown html documents for GEOG 728 labs and projects.
+Used for testing Github functions.